mikemccand/luceneutil/README.txt

   python localrun.py

-Note: the defaul localrun.py has debug mode enabled, with debug mode on results are probably not reliable!
+Note: the default localrun.py has debug mode enabled, with debug mode on results are probably not reliable!